 On the top is the beans hopper and you can see the beans in it from the outside.
-You can add up to 10 tablespoons of beans in it which is more than enough for 14 cups.
+You can add up to 10 tablespoons of beans to it which is more than enough for 14 cups.
 At the center is the power button and below this is the cup setting where you get to select the amount of beans you would like to grind.
 You can choose anywhere between 4 to 14 cups.
 So you don’t have to grind all the beans you have added, you can only grind the amount you are in need of.
 The grinder actually adjusts to the size you choose and your ground coffee comes out in the exact same texture you would love.

 The lower chamber where ground coffee is kept gives the machine a bit more fancy look.
 This chamber is easily removable and you can very easily put it back in place too.
 Finally, the settings you set i.e. cup size and grind size are nicely precise giving you more control over the cup of coffee you will brew later on.
 Plus, the grinder will shut off automatically when grinding is completed, certainly, it’s a well thought out feature by Hamilton Beach.

 Freshly ground coffee is always better compared to pre-ground coffee.
 This is why you should have a personal coffee grinder at home.
 And among them, those having lower prices are a good option if you are tight on budget.
 They will work the same as some expensive coffee grinders, the only thing they lack is a lower number of customization settings.
 Besides, they do not have additional features like a built-in digital scale etc. Other than this, they will work just fine.
 So, good luck with finding yourself the best budget coffee grinder.